Stade de France: Field

 Located at 11 meters below the court, the playing area measures 9,000 square meters (120 meters long and 75 meters wide) to a grassed area of 11,000 square meters.
 Nearly one billion seeds were sown to produce the first pitch in 1997.
 Today, the grass comes in rolls of 1.20 m x 8 m.
 Changing the pitch calls for three days of preparation and five days of installation.
 The change takes place several times a year, depending on the programming stage.

-Unlike many other stadiums, the Stade de France was built without under pitch heating, as the stadium was constructed on the site of an old gasworks, and there were concerns it could cause an explosion.
+Unlike many other stadiums, Stade de France was built without under pitch heating, as the stadium was constructed on the site of an old gasworks, and there were concerns it could cause an explosion.

 Giant screens

-As part of its policy of renewing its infrastructure, the Stade de France added two new big screens in September 2006.
+As part of its policy of renewing its infrastructure, Stade de France added two new big screens in September 2006.
 The new displays have a surface 58% greater than the previous screens installed in 1998.
 The newer giant screens are each composed of 4,423,680 light emitting diodes.
 They have faster response time and are brighter than the previous screens.

 Major sports matches

-Sporting events held at the Stade de France include matches (preliminary contests as well as finals) of the 1998 FIFA World Cup, 2003 FIFA Confederations Cup, 2007 Rugby World Cup and UEFA Euro 2016.
-The 2023 Rugby World Cup, including the final, is also planned for the venue.
+Sporting events held at Stade de France include matches (preliminary contests as well as finals) of the 1998 FIFA World Cup, 2003 FIFA Confederations Cup, 2007 Rugby World Cup, UEFA Euro 2016 and the 2023 Rugby World Cup.
+The MLB World Tour in 2025 was also planned for the venue but was ultimately cancelled.
 It also hosted the 2022 UEFA Champions League Final after being moved from the Gazprom Arena in Russia due to the Russian invasion of Ukraine.

+The following is the list of major matches held: